 The Curlsmith Curl Quenching Conditioning Wash is a co-wash that contains both Cocamidopropyl Betaine and Behentrimonium Chloride, making it the perfect balance of gentle yet effective.

-There are several formulas of sulphate-free shampoos that offer various levels of cleansing.
+There are several formulas of sulfate-free shampoos that offer various levels of cleansing.
 More gentle options are also known as low-poo, while deeper, more intense cleansers are known as clarifying shampoos.

 Low-poo is a term that defines low-lather shampoo.
 These types of shampoos often contain non-ionic surfactants that are foaming agents, such as Lauryl Glucoside.
 Low-lathering shampoos are a great alternative to co-washes for those with fine hair because they have a liquid formula like traditional shampoo.
 This makes them more lightweight compared to the cream-based formula of co-washes.
 Low-poo shampoos are very gentle and non-stripping, yet provide a small amount of foam.

-Classic sulphate-free shampoos typically offer a medium to strong lather and cleansing ability, depending on the formula.
+Classic sulfate-free shampoos typically offer a medium to strong lather and cleansing ability, depending on the formula.
 The surfactants range from Sodium Methyl Cocoyl Taurate, Cocamidopropyl Betaine, and Decyl Glucoside.
-All curl types can benefit from a classic sulphate-free shampoo and should incorporate them at least once per week to avoid build-up.
+All curl types can benefit from a classic sulfate-free shampoo and should incorporate them at least once per week to avoid build-up.

-Shampoos with sulphates remove all product and sebum build-up, but leave the hair and scalp feeling stripped.
-Fortunately, there are sulphate-free clarifying shampoo options.
+Shampoos with sulfates remove all product and sebum build-up, but leave the hair and scalp feeling stripped.
+Fortunately, there are sulfate-free clarifying shampoo options.
 These often use a combination of anionic surfactants and amphoteric surfactants.
 Clarifying shampoos often have the most foaming ability to reach the scalp and cleanse deeply.

-Curlsmith Wash & Scrub Detox Prio-Biotic is a sulphate-free clarifying shampoo with micro-fine scrub particles to gently exfoliate the scalp and remove build-up.
+Curlsmith Wash & Scrub Detox shampoo is a sulfate-free clarifying shampoo with micro-fine scrub particles to gently exfoliate the scalp and remove build-up.
 It has a high lather and even contains Apple Cider Vinegar, which is known for its clarifying properties.
 It’s suitable for all hair types but especially beneficial for those who suffer from a flaky, dry, or itchy scalp.

 When to Use a Co-Wash vs. Shampoo